nbrandaleone-blog/myblog/_posts/2019-12-29-AppMesh-Visibility.md

 ## Summary
 <img src="/images/appmesh-logo.svg" align="right" width="250" height="250">
 Just to recap, we have seen how to leverage App Mesh in order to get increased visibility into all the networking stats produced by the envoy proxies.
-We have forwarded these metrics to CloudWatch, where we can easily build a Dashboard for increased awareness regarding our application.
+We have forwarded these metrics to CloudWatch or Prometheus, where we can easily build a Dashboard for increased awareness regarding our application.
 While this does require some work to set-up and configure, it is essentially free data that we can utilize simply by using App Mesh.
 CDK can also make the set-up considerably easier than in the past.

 Although we have just scratched the service in terms of Envoy statistics, hopefully, you have found this post useful and interesting.

-Of course, it is always possible, and in many cases preferrable to use AWS X-Ray for increased visibility.
+Of course, it is always possible to leverage AWS X-Ray (or open-source Jaeger) for increased visibility as well.
 X-Ray provides a visual representation of traffic flowing between services which can invaluable during troubleshooting.
 This particular topic has been discussed multiple times.
 For example: see these blog posts and articles:
 - [ReInvent 2018 slides on using X-ray with containers](https://www.slideshare.net/AmazonWebServices/instrumenting-kubernetes-for-observability-using-aws-xray-and-amazon-cloudwatch-dev303r2-aws-reinvent-2018)
 - [EKS workshop](https://eksworkshop.com/intermediate/245_x-ray/)
 - [App Mesh workshop](https://www.appmeshworkshop.com/x-ray/)